 The cost of an audiogram test ranges from $56 to $90, depending on if you have medical insurance.
 Without insurance, an audiogram test can cost up to $250 depending on the clinic and practitioner.

-Before consulting an audiologist, contact your insurance service provider and collect details about you insurance policy regarding hearing assessments.
+Before booking an audiologist test, contact your insurance service provider and collect details about your insurance policy regarding hearing assessments.
 If you suspect hearing loss, inquire about the coverage for hearing aids as well.

 Is Pure Tone Audiometry Accurate?